rmaia/msdichromatism/simspt2.md

 -   There is no association between how well groups can be told apart (PERMANOVA R-squared) and the mean between-group distances
 -   There between-group JND distance is not a good predictor of if the groups can be told apart (i.e. if the PERMANOVA is significant)
 -   If anything these associations are negative - probably because of the mean-variance relationship in lognormal distributions?
+-   I actually think now that it's because in overall low JNDs, the inter-group variance dominates, but in high JNDs it's essentially just the within-group varince (so lower resolution between-groups).

 This is annoying, wasn't really what I was trying to simulate.
 But makes the point accross...